apache/cordova-docs/docs/en/edge/guide/cli/index.md

 (Note the `platform` and `platforms` commands are synonymous.)

-Run the following to remove a platform:
+Run either of the following synonymous commands to remove a platform:

         $ cordova platform remove blackberry
+        $ cordova platform rm android

 Running commands to add or remove platforms affects the contents of the project's _platforms_ directory, where each specified platform